These assumptions are as follows:

 Out of curiosity, I decided to add the S&P 500 index to the chart above:

-S&P 500 Sales Per Share Chart
+S&P 500 Sales Per Share data by YCharts

 Despite the widespread focus on earnings and their supposedly fundamental value to stock valuations, prices have more closely tracked the cumulative change in revenues since the recession began.
 If profit margins are truly mean reverting and earnings are increasingly manipulated, than it is possible sales now provide a better metric of corporate profitability over the course of a business cycle.
 That being said, it’s equally plausible (perhaps more so) that this data merely represents an anomaly.